-\VOCA\ is the vocabulary to be used when we talk about a structure by writing down theories, axioms, theorems: all must consist of statements over \VOCA.
-Suppose that infinitely many closed terms are not terms over \VOCA, either because \VOCAB\ contains infinitely many constants not in \VOCA, or because \VOCAB\ contains at least one constant and contains at least one function symbol of arity one or more that is not in \VOCA.
-Then for all sets $T$ of statements over \VOCA\ and for all statements $\varphi$ over \VOCA, $T\WMODELS\varphi$ iff $T\MODELS\varphi$.
-In other words, if countably many closed terms are ``unspeakable of'' then $\WMODELS$, with sets of statements that can be ``spoken out'' on the left hand side and with statements that can be ``spoken out'' on the right hand side, is equivalent to the classical notion of logical consequence~\cite{Martin:2006}.
-This means that by choosing \VOCAB\ to be countable and by setting \VOCA\ to \VOCAB, one opts for a semantics based on Herbrand structures, but by setting \VOCA\ to a strict subset of \VOCAB\ that makes countably many closed terms ``unspeakable of,'' then one opts for a semantics equivalent to the classical notion of logical consequence defined on the basis of all structures.
+\VOCA\ is the vocabulary to be used when we talk about a structure by writing down theories, axioms, theorems: all must consist of formulas over \VOCA.
+Suppose that infinitely many closed terms are not terms over \VOCA, either because \VOCAB\ contains infinitely many constants not in \VOCA, or because \VOCAB\ contains at least one function symbol of arity one or more that is not in \VOCA.
+Then for all sets $T$ of formulas over \VOCA\ and for all formulas $\varphi$ over \VOCA, $T\WMODELS\varphi$ iff $T\MODELS\varphi$.
+In other words, if countably many closed terms are `unspeakable of' then $\WMODELS$, with sets of formulas that can be `spoken out' on the left hand side and with formulas that can be `spoken out' on the right hand side, is equivalent to the classical notion of logical consequence~\cite{Martin:2006}.
+This means that by choosing \VOCAB\ to be countable and by setting \VOCA\ to \VOCAB, one opts for a semantics based on Herbrand structures, but by setting \VOCA\ to a strict subset of \VOCAB\ that makes countably many closed terms `unspeakable of', then one opts for a semantics equivalent to the classical notion of logical consequence defined on the basis of all structures.

 The availability of both \VOCAB\ and \VOCA\ therefore provides a uniform and simple way to express that a result holds for the classical notion of logical consequence as well as for the more restricted notion of logical consequence that rules out nonstandard structures---by not imposing any condition on \VOCA\ in the statement of that result---, or to force a result to hold for one notion of logical consequence only---by imposing the right condition on the relationship between \VOCAB\ and \VOCA.
 Restricting in different ways a given vocabulary offers some advantages over the more traditional approach of expanding in different ways a given vocabulary, as done in the Henkin proof of the completeness of first-order logic or in so-called Herbrand semantics of first-order logic (see for instance~\cite{Kaminski:2002}).